matsuro-hadouken/doger/README.md

 _snapshot.sh_

 _Wipe ALL chain storage and download full stapshot to provide up to block synchronisation._
-_Can take a long time depends on connection speed._
+_Can take a long time, it depends on connection speed._
-_With modern VPS providers should not take longer than a 8 minutes._
+_With modern VPS providers should not take longer than about 8 minutes._

-_bootstrap.dat will be deleted, so use in apropriate order !_
+_bootstrap.dat will be deleted, so use in appropriate order !_

-_Only work as root user:_
+_Only works as root user:_

 ```bash
 docker exec -u 0 -it MASTER snapshot.sh